 Cantab Lounge

-With so many colleges and universities within just several miles of the Cantab, soon students from Harvard, MIT, Emerson College, Roxbury Community College, Northeastern and others knew that if you had a case of school book blues, the Cantab Lounge had the remedy.
-The Cantab Lounge did something very few bars, nightspots or music venues were able to do: keep its historic music foundation intact by providing the area’s best local Blues and Rhythm n’ Blues and at the same time, keeping in tune with the cultural entertainment changes over the years.
-Want proof?
-On October 16, 1992 the Cantab Lounge began hosting the Boston Poetry Slam every Wednesday night, an entire night devoted to the craft, performance, and enjoyment of poetry.
-It became the longest-running slam in the Boston/Cambridge area.
-The Cantab was also home to a massively popular Tuesday night bluegrass series.
-The series was run by Mickey Bliss, who booked bands in the Cantab’s basement under his production company Club Bohemia.
+With such an assortment of colleges and universities within just a few miles of the Cantab, students from Harvard, MIT, Emerson, Roxbury Community College, Northeastern and others knew that if you had a case of schoolbook blues, the Cantab had the remedy.
+And it did something very few other bars, nightspots or music venues were able to do: keep its historic music foundation intact by providing the area’s best blues and R&B while at the same time, keeping in tune with changes in culture and entertainment over the years.

-And then there were those open mic Sundays and Wednesdays night.
-On those evening if you had the gumption, the stage, for a song or maybe two, could be yours.
-Jay Scott Henderson of the Boston-based blues rock band Red House had played at Cantab Lounge for four decades.
-Joe Cook would introduce Jay to the stage on many open mic nights.
-“It was a wonderful experience and a place to hone my skills as a guitarist.
-And to see the joy on the faces of the people who came to open mic night every Sunday was heartwarming.
-The audience would see average to top quality musicians all of which contributed to legacy of blues and R n’ Blues music in the Cambridge/Boston area.”
+And then there were the open-mic nights on Sundays and Wednesdays.
+On those evenings, if you had the gumption, the stage was yours for a song or two.
+“It was a wonderful experience, a place to hone my skills as a guitarist,” says Jay Scott Henderson of the Boston-based blues rock band Red House, who appeared at the Cantab’s open-mic nights for over four decades.
+“To see the joy on the faces of the people who came every Sunday was heartwarming.
+The audience saw average-to-top-quality musicians, all of which contributed to the legacy of blues and R&B in the Cambridge/Boston area.”

-When the Covid-19 Worldwide pandemic hit in 2020, like so many venues, the Cantab Lounge seemed to be lost.
-It struggled to stay alive with it doors closed for so long.
-Then the news no one wanted to hear came in late 2020 from owner Richard “Fitzy” Fitzgerald, “After 50 years of good times and good friends, I have made the decision to put The Cantab Lounge up for sale.”
+When the Covid-19 pandemic and ensuing shutdowns arrived in early 2020, the Cantab, like countless other venues, struggled to stay afloat, as its doors were closed for months on end.
+In late 2000, the news that no one wanted to hear came from owner Richard “Fitzy” Fitzgerald: “After 50 years of good times and good friends, I have made the decision to put The Cantab Lounge up for sale.”

 (by Edwin Sumpter)